Introducing: B1B2 Travel Visas By Boundless

 • One passport-style photo of the U.S. citizen fiancé and one passport-style photo of the foreign partner

-Step 2: Form DS-160 and Interview
+Step 2: Form DS-160 and interview

 At this point, USCIS hands off the case to the U.S. Department of State.
 After the I-129F fiancé sponsorship form is approved, the sponsored fiancé will receive a notice from the U.S. Embassy in their home country, including the date and location of their visa interview and a list of required documents.